Brooks Koepka gets called out by someone much bigger, Rafael Nadal turns heads for his golf and Bryson DeChambeau’s longest drive yet

 THIS AND THAT

 Congrats to Ally McDonald on winning her first LPGA Tour title at the LPGA Drive On Championship at Reynolds Lake.
 Also, congrats to Reynolds Lake for being on the short-list for the 2021 HGGA Championship (my annual golf trip). … There will be no Par 3 Contest at this year’s Masters, but the Champions Dinner is still on schedule.
 So Tiger won’t be getting off easy with that dinner tab. … ESPN College GameDay will be broadcast live from Augusta National during Masters Saturday.
-And you thought 2020 couldn’t get any weirder. … And finally, shout-out to reader Gregory P. Shaughnessy for making another hole-in-one, this time on the ninth hole at the famed Piping Rock Club.
+And you thought 2020 couldn’t get any weirder. … And finally, shout-out to reader Gregory P. Shaughnessy for making another hole-in-one.
 A few years back I wrote about how the self-described “high handicapper” made a pair of aces in the same round and managed to lose the ensuing tee shots.
 Well, this time, while wearing the same Loudmouth shorts, he claims he lost the ball on the next shot on purpose to keep the tradition going.
-Either way, his friends seemed positively thrilled for him:

 Must be nice, Greg.
 Must be nice.